MACHAME ROUTE 7 DAY begins and ends at Safari Lodge in Arusha.

 Success is what we want during our trip.
 We are prepared for any urgent situation and also have in place a complete evacuation procedure in case of altitude sickness.
 We carry first aid supplies, supplement summit oxygen and Pulse Oximeters).

-all customers traveling with Kilipeak Adventure are required to have fully comprehensive travel insurance.
+all customers travelling with Kilipeak Adventure are required to have fully comprehensive travel insurance.

 The policy needs to be valid from the date that the initial order is placed so as to provide cover for a cancellation prior to departure.